RubioApps/RubioGuard/docs/8-Peer proxies.md

 # Peer Proxies

 As I mentioned at the begining of this tutorial, one of the features I used from Squid Proxy Server is the ability to forward the traffic to a TOR server.
-If you want to do to , you have to:
+If you want to do so, you have to:

-- Install Privoxy: filtering server that allows to redirect the HTTP packages to socks5
+- Install Privoxy: filtering server that allows to redirect the HTTP packages to a socks5
 - Install TOR and to configure it to redirect

 In other words, the TCP packages will be transfered in that way: